savannahestridge/unaccompanied_tableau_analysis/README.md

 ### Conclusion

-This analysis provides an overview of trends in arrivals, detention durations, and sponsor placements among unaccompanied minors arriving at the United States border between FY2015 and mid-FY2023.
-Although the number of arrivals fluctuated during this period, the data show a gradual diversification in countries of origin and a steady decline in average time spent in ORR custody, despite increasing caseloads.
+This analysis provides an overview of trends in arrivals, detention durations, and sponsor placements among unaccompanied minors arriving at the United States border between FY2012 and mid-FY2024.
+Although the number of arrivals fluctuated during this period, the data show a gradual diversification in countries of origin and a steady decline in average time spent in ORR custody, despite increasing arrivals.
 Regional disparities in detention durations were evident, suggesting that region of origin is associated with differences in case processing.
 Shifts in the age and gender distributions further indicate evolving migration dynamics among unaccompanied minors.
-Together, these findings contribute to a broader understanding of recent migration patterns while highlighting important areas for future research.